verlok/inp-workshop/guide/1-overview.md

 # Overview of the app

-At the top of the page is a simple "Score" counter and "Increment" button.
+At the top of the page is a simple "Score" counter and an "Increment" button.
 A classic demo of reactivity and responsiveness!

 Below are 4 metrics: